zmalone/chef-web-docs/source/learn-the-basics/rhel/configure-a-package-and-service/3/_index.md

 You already know how to configure a `file` resource; append one that configures the default home page, <code class="file-path">/var/www/html/index.html</code>, to the end of <code class="file-path">webserver.rb</code>.
 The entire recipe now looks like this.

-[TIP] Although we believe typing in the code and commands is a great way to learn, remember you can copy the text from the code and terminal boxes and paste them into your SSH session.
+[TIP] Although we believe typing in the code and commands is a great way to learn, remember you can copy the text from the code and terminal boxes and paste them into your remote session.

 ```ruby
 # ~/chef-repo/webserver.rb